 Jump to navigation

-Bennett is very fortunate to have many finance partners providing crucial funding agencies to utilize on this project.
-The engineering and design were paid 100% by grant funding from the Department of Local Affairs and the Colorado Water Resources and Power Development Authority.
+The Town had several financial partners working on this project.
+The engineering and design were paid for 100% by the Department of Local Affairs and the Colorado Water Resources and Power Development Authority.
 In addition, the $6.5 million construction funding is accumulated by the award of $944,617 from the Department of Local Affairs Mineral Impact Grant, as well as reduced interest rate loans with the Colorado State Revolving Loan Funds.
 This also includes a low interest rate loan under the state's Green Project Reserve Program for over half of the facility construction cost.
 This is due to the highly energy efficient technology that will be utilized at the facility.